It’s quite an impossible task to stop cats playing with a Christmas Tree. Don’t worry – there are things we can do to prevent utter destruction.

 Consider buying a fake tree

 While real trees can be great for giving that Christmas smell, the smell and wooden trunks can be tempting for cats to climb and scratch.
 Also the fallen pine needles from a real tree can be dangerous for cats if swallowed or walked on.

 Unpleasant textures and smells

 Wrap the base of the trunk with aluminum foil.
 Cats do not like the crinkling sound and texture making them less likely to scratch the tree trunk.

 Cats are not fond of citrus scents, so add a few orange and lemon peels around the base also.

 Put the ornaments up high.
 Anything that dangles and shimmers is asking to be attacked by the claw!

-Tinsel, as lovely and shiny as it is, tinsel can be very dangerous to cats.
-They tend to eat it and the little bits of foil get suck in their tummies.
+Tinsel, as lovely and shiny as it is, can be very dangerous to cats.
+They tend to eat it and the little bits of foil get stuck in their tummies.
 This can result in expensive surgery during the Christmas season.

 Cats and electricity do not mix!

 Cover the wires where possible to avoid a cat from nibbling on them.
-We’ve all seen the film and know the outcome!
-No one wants a ‘fried pussy cat’ moment.
 Position the lights toward the centre of the tree to stop the cat pulling on them.